fbpx

 Get used to the rapids rather than chasing waterfalls.
 For continuous iteration and faster software delivery, explore rapid application development.

 Around the world, rapid application development has become one of the most widely adopted development processes.
 In addition to ensuring fast and smooth application development, this application development process allows the developers to meet their goals more efficiently.
-According to a recent market report, the global rapid application development market is expected to reach $46.2 billion by 2023.
+The forecast indicates that the rapid application development market is projected to grow at a Compound Annual Growth Rate (CAGR) of 42.6% between 2021 and 2026.
 What’s the reason for its popularity?
 Or, what does rapid application development mean?
 All of these topics will be discussed in detail in this blog.

 What is Rapid Application Development?

-Rapid Application Development (RAD) emphasizes rapid prototyping over long development and testing cycles.
+Rapid application development definition: It emphasizes rapid prototyping over long development and testing cycles.
 It is possible to make multiple updates to the software without starting over every time with rapid application development.
 As a result, the result is more quality-focused and aligned with the needs of the end users.

 The Waterfall model dominated software development in the 1970s and 1980s.
 Projects are broken down into sequential maps of several steps, where each step depends on the completion of the previous one.